RateCity.com.au

 Minimum investment:

 Savings accounts don’t typically require a specific minimum balance.
 Some may require a $1 deposit to activate the account.
-Some may require you make regular minimum deposits each month to earn a higher interest rate on your savings.
+Some may require you make regular minimum deposits each month to earn a higher bonus interest rate on your savings.
 Be sure to check the fine print before you sign up.

 Bank of Queensland